 Should there be different sets of settings for Notices and Errors like "no such nick or channel"?

 What about backlog?
 Apply the same settings or introduce yet another set of settings?

 Personally I think I'd like to have different sets, though I think this might become pretty confusing for regular users.

 Please comment on this issue.

-#4 Updated by Sputnick about 13 years ago
+#4 Updated by Sputnick over 13 years ago

 OK, after using this for quite a while, I have observed a couple of things: